World Ringette Championships: History

 Between 1990–1996 and 2000–2004 the World Ringette Championships were arranged every other year.
 In 1998 no official World Championships were held but Finland and Canada played several exhibition games touring across Europe in what was called the "Summit Series".
 The WRC's have been held every two or three years since the 2004 World Ringette Championships were hosted in Sweden.

 The competition is organized by the international governing body for the sport, the International Ringette Federation (IRF), which was initially called the World Ringette Council.
 The council is believed to have eventually changed its name to the IRF to avoid confusion due to the fact that the acronym for the organization (WRC) was identical to the World Ringette Championship.

 While the first World Ringette Championship began in 1990, the competition between individual nations technically began in 1996.
 Initially the tournament was exclusively contested between adult national ringette teams until 2013 when the junior division was added, having merged from a separate junior tournament, the World Junior Ringette Championships.
 For a time, a separate world ringette club competition also existed, the Ringette World Club Championship, but it too has since been discontinued.

 In 2013 the IRF created a new and separate competition for the World Championship, naming the division the "President's Pool", which allows athletes and teams from countries with less ringette experience and a smaller presence in the sport new opportunities to compete.
 The Presidents' Pool occasionally involves junior teams from Canada and Finland competing with the developing ringette countries.

 With the exception of the 2022 World Ringette Championships, today both the senior and junior competitions for the world title typically involve a best of three playoff series between national Canadian and Finnish ringette teams in their respective age groups, with the senior competition now having been dubbed the "Sam Jacks Series".
 The WRC 2022 tournament scheduled a two-game series instead of a three-game series.

 First World Ringette Championships

 The first World Ringette Championship was held in Gloucester, Ontario in 1990 where the first ever Sam Jacks Trophy was awarded to a representative Canadian team from Alberta, the sport's first World Ringette champions.
 Participating teams included six regional teams from Canada, national teams from Finland, and the United States.
 Team Alberta, a.k.a. the "Calgary Debs" won the inaugural championship, marking Canada's reputation as the leading country in the sport.

 Competition format

-The competitive structure is divided into three separate competitions: the Senior Pool (called the "Sam Jacks Series"), the Junior Pool, and the President's Pool.
+The competitive structure is divided into four separate competitions: the Senior Pool (called the "Sam Jacks Series"), the Junior Pool, and the President's Pool, and the U18 International Development Festival, which was newly introduced by the International Ringette Federation for the 2023 World Ringette Championships.